gsoft-inc/wl-squide/docs/getting-started/deploy.md

 });
 ```

-## Console logger
+## Remove the console logger

-We suggest to remove [ConsoleLogger](../reference/logging/ConsoleLogger.md) for the production build:
+Remove the [ConsoleLogger](../reference/logging/ConsoleLogger.md) from the production build:

 ```ts
 import { ConsoleLogger, Runtime } from "@squide/react-router";